 A social work undergraduate degree requires 120 hours of study.
 For the Bachelor of Social Work (BSW), students complete the UTA Core (that satisfies the Texas Higher Education Coordinating Board-approved core curriculum requirements), the Social Work Curriculum and a select number of general electives, or choose to complete a certificate or Minor Program of Study.
 The following are the steps to becoming a BSW major at UTA Fort Worth:

-Once admitted as a UTA student, declare BSW as intended major with an UTA academic advisor.
+Once admitted as a UTA student, declare BSW as an intended major with a UTA academic advisor.

 - Earn a “C” or better in the following courses: